Lay3rLabs/avs-toolkit/DEMO.md

 ### Task Hooks

 Task hooks allow contracts to receive notifications for task events.
-The task queue's hook admin can manage hooks for any receiver address.
+The task queue's owner can manage hooks for any receiver address.

 View current hooks:
 ```bash